SnoringCatGames/surfacer/README.md

         -   face_left
         -   face_right
         -   grab_wall
-    -   Your level collidable foreground tiles must be defined in a TileMap that belongs to the "surfaces" node group.
+    -   Your level collidable foreground tiles must be defined in a _single_ TileMap that belongs to the "surfaces" node group.
     -   Surfacer uses a very specific set of movement mechanics.
         -   Fortunately, this set includes most features commonly used in platforms and is able to provide pretty sophisticated movement.
         -   But the procedural path-finding doesn't know about complex platformer mechanics like special in-air friction or coyote time.
     -   The Surfacer framework isn't yet decoupled from the Squirrel Away demo app logic.

+> **NOTE:** All collidable tiles in a level must be defined in a _single_ TileMap.

 ## Tests